 Training is usually on the job, with individual training needs agreed at an annual appraisal.

-With the emergence of multi-skilling across the media, producers are increasingly involved in all aspects of radio, including presenting, editing and sound recording.
+Producers are increasingly involved in all aspects of radio, including presenting, editing and sound recording.
 You will most likely learn these skills from experienced colleagues or by attending short, in-house training courses.

-It is important that you keep up to date with technical and multimedia developments, especially following the expansion of digital radio.
+It's important that you keep up to date with technical and multimedia developments, especially following the expansion of digital radio.